kirabase/hyper-shell/readme.md

-# Dodo 🦤 - Your Command Line Companion
+# Dodo 🦤 - Your Command Line AI Companion 🤖
 Dodo is a smart command-line tool that effortlessly generates and executes Bash commands for you, using natural language descriptions.
 It harnesses the power of OpenAI's GPT-3.5 to understand your requirements and provides you with the appropriate Bash command and explanation.

 ![Dodo demo](assets/dodo-demo.gif)